KeilizonDeiv/Fingerprint__attnd/README.md

   takes a `db` handle and a `scanner` instance as dependencies (constructor injection), which is also what made it possible to unit-test `attendanceService` in plain Node without spinning up Electron at all.
-- **IPC boundary, not raw Node in the renderer.** `contextIsolation: true` + a whitelisted `preload.js` API means a bug or injected content in the UI can't reach the filesystem or DB directly — standard Electron security practice, not optional hardening.
+- **IPC boundary, not raw Node in the renderer.** `contextIsolation: true`, `nodeIntegration: false`, `sandbox: true`, plus a whitelisted `preload.js` API means a bug or injected content in the UI can't reach the filesystem or DB directly — standard Electron security practice, not optional hardening.
+The window also blocks in-app navigation and new-window creation (`will-navigate` / `setWindowOpenHandler`), and `index.html` ships a strict Content-Security-Policy with no `unsafe-inline`.
+- **Auth is enforced at the IPC handler, not the UI.** `authService.js` gates employee management, registration, enrollment, and log-viewing handlers in `main.js` directly — the renderer's login screen is just UX;
+  removing it wouldn't remove the protection.
+- **All renderer-supplied strings are HTML-escaped before rendering** (`escapeHtml` in `app.js`).
+Employee names/codes/departments are operator-entered and stored in the DB, so they're rendered via `innerHTML` template strings elsewhere in the UI — without escaping, a stored value could execute as script the next time any tab renders it.
 - **Attendance logs are append-only.** Never update/delete rows there in normal operation; it's your audit trail.
 Employee deactivation is a soft delete (`is_active` flag) for the same reason — you don't want IN/OUT